lab-secureai/HIN-IoT/README.md

 # HIN-IoT

-Code for the paper **"Cross-Architecture IoT Malware Detection under Temporal Shift via Heterogeneous Information Networks"** by Dac-Tot Tran, Anh-Tu Tran, Khuong Nguyen-An and The-Dung Luong (submitted to the *Journal of Information Security and Applications*).
+Code for the paper **"Cross-Architecture IoT Malware Detection under Temporal Shift via Heterogeneous Information Networks"** by Dac-Tot Tran, Anh-Tu Tran, Khuong Nguyen-An and The-Dung Luong.

 ELF executables, the runtime APIs they invoke, and their CPU architectures are modelled as a heterogeneous information network (HIN).
 File nodes carry static numerical features, opcode TF-IDF and numerical runtime counters.
 APIs and architectures enter only through typed relations (`file –calls→ api`, `file –runs_on→ arch`).
 The main encoder is **Residual Heterogeneous GraphSAGE (RH-SAGE)**.
 It is compared with static, dynamic, static–dynamic fusion, homogeneous-graph and six other heterogeneous encoders under four protocols: